 Like its close cousin rooibos, the honeybush plant is not the same species as traditional tea and is considered a herbal tea.

 The honeybush tea plant is a member of the legume family.

 In 2000, wild cultivation of honeybush accounted for most of the 125 tons produced annually—a relatively small tea in the tea industry.

 But honeybush tea has been gaining popularity.
-A short 15 years later, over 300 tons of honeybush tea is produced on a yearly basis, mostly in South Africa.
+A short 15 years later, over 300 tons of honeybush tea is produced yearly, mainly in South Africa.

-The process of growing honeybush tea is difficult and arduous, but yields great tasting results for herbal tea lovers.
+Growing honeybush tea is arduous but yields great tasting results for herbal tea lovers.

-The next step is to treat the seed; the farmer will damage the outer seed shell in order to encourage moisture uptake during the germination phase.
+The next step is treating the seed; the farmer will damage the outer seed shell to encourage moisture uptake during germination.

-The honeybush plant is one that grows best in extreme climates, which makes cultivation and growing even more difficult.
-The plant enjoys extreme weather conditions and must be cultivated during the coldest part of the year during heavy rainfall.
+The honeybush plant grows best in extreme climates, making cultivation and growing even more difficult.
+The plant enjoys extreme weather conditions and must be cultivated during heavy rainfall during the coldest part of the year.

 The tea itself is made from the shoots of the shrub.
 To process honeybush, farmers chop the stems and leaves into small pieces.

 Once chopped into small pieces, the wet heap is left alone to ferment.